Risk is good. Not properly managing your risk is a dangerous leap.

 But Raynor's research actually demonstrates the opposite.

 As opposed to Jim Collins’ famous (and famously flawed) Good to Great analysis, Raynor found that when the full universe of companies were surveyed – not just those that survived – that there was a direct negative correlation between those that didn't make it and the relative conservatism of their leaders and their pursued business strategies.

-Well, to quote the title of a famous self-help book from many years ago, "Feel the Fear…but Do It Anyway."
+Well, to quote the title of a famous self-help book: "Feel the Fear…but Do It Anyway."